Open Data for Development

-A series of open data initiatives (e.g., Mapping For Results, Data.gov, the Open Aid Partnership, the International Aid Transparency Initiative, AidData) have demonstrated the value of generating and providing open access to high-resolution, sub-national aid and development data.
-These efforts are bringing greater efficiency, accountability, and transparency, to programs and policies that are designed to improve society at large.
+A series of transparency initiatives (e.g., Mapping For Results, Data.gov, the Open Aid Partnership, the International Aid Transparency Initiative, AidData) have demonstrated the value of generating and providing open access to high-resolution, subnational aid and development data.
+These efforts to deliver hyper-local data on development and aid flows are bringing greater efficiency, accountability, and transparency to programs and policies that are designed to improve society at large.

-In partnership with AidData and the College of William and Mary, this category challenges students to develop a plan that leverages publicly available datasets to innovate solutions and address important social challenges.
-Projects may focus on several areas, including but not limited to mapping visualizations, transparency and accountability feedback loops, crowd-sourcing tools, monitoring and evaluation applications and spatial analysis.
-Strong consideration will be given to projects that can demonstrate broad impact, sustainability, and scalability to different countries or underserved areas.
+In partnership with AidData and the College of William & Mary, this category challenges students to develop a plan that leverages publicly available datasets to innovate solutions and address important development challenges.
+Applicants may submit projects in a number of areas, including but not limited to mapping visualizations, transparency and accountability feedback loops, crowd-sourcing tools, monitoring and evaluation applications, methodological contributions, randomized control trials, and spatial analysis.
+Strong consideration will be given to projects that can demonstrate broad impact, sustainability, and scalability to multiple countries or underserved areas.

 Examples of proposals that would fit into this category include:

-- A mapping platform visualizing a country’s foreign aid projects for better coordination among donors
+- A mapping platform visualizing the subnational locations of a country’s foreign aid projects for better coordination among donors.

-- A geospatial analysis tool to determine where to build service facilities and transportation infrastructure
+- A geospatial decision support tool to determine where to build service facilities and transportation infrastructure.

 The Open Data category is open to all matriculated undergraduate and graduate students.
 At least one member of the team must be a matriculated student at a university participating in USAID’s Higher Education Solutions Network: